Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Methodology

 The starting baryonic element mass in our simulations is $\rm m_{b,min} = 7100 M_{\odot}$ and a typical gravitational force softening for star-forming gas is $\sim 2$ pc.
 Note that spatial resolution (softening and smoothing lengths) for our gas elements is adaptive; typical force softening for ISM gas is $\sim 20$ pc.
 All simulations employ a standard flat $\Lambda$CDM cosmology with $\rm h \approx 0.7$, $\rm \Omega_{M} = 1-\Omega_{\Lambda} \approx 0.27$, and $\rm \Omega_{b} \approx 0.046$ (consistent with \cite{planck14}).

-We focus on the gas at late times, when our simulated galaxies have disks that are thin, stable, and have a clear orientation.
-The specific angular momentum of each galaxy can be seen in Fig.~\ref{fig:jPlot}.
+We focus on the gas at late times, when our simulated galaxies have discs that are thin, stable, and have a clear orientation.
+The specific angular momentum of the gas in each galaxy can be seen in Fig.~\ref{fig:jPlot}.
 To isolate the various sources of torque, we restart each simulation from a snapshot at redshift z$\sim$0.02.
 We modified the output for the FIRE-2 CR+ code to track and output the gravitational accelerations, the total hydro accelerations, a breakdown of hydro contributions from the Riemann solver (pressure\footnote{The pressure gradients analyzed include the Cosmic Ray pressure \citep{chan19} and magnetic pressure terms, however we consider them separately as well.}, magnetic tension, and non-continuum terms), viscous forces, and accelerations from radiative transfer.
 We additionally track and output the net angular momentum change between snapshots arising from these forces, as well as from the direct injection of momentum and angular momentum from supernovae and stellar winds.
 We save 10 snapshots with a time-stepping of $\sim$20 Myr as was done in the original simulation run.

-For each galaxy, we define a Cartesian coordinate system centered on the galactic center with the z direction oriented along the angular momentum vector of the galaxy.
-We determine the orientation of the angular momentum vector from the vector sum of angular momenta of cold dense gas (T $<$ 8000 K, $n > 1 \rm cm^{-3}$ ) in the inner 10 kpc, with respect to the galactic center.
-We calculate the galactic center from the mass distribution of the star particles using a shrinking sphere algorithm.\footnote{A 1 Mpc radius sphere was defined around the region of maximal gas density and the stellar center of mass was calculated.
-This sphere was shrunk by a factor of 0.7 and the center of mass was recalculated until it reached a radius of 10 kpc.
-The centering was repeated without shrinking until the center converged to a stable value.} We determine the galactic velocity by calculating the mass-weighted velocity average of all-star and dark matter particles within 15 kpc of the galactic center.
+For each galaxy, we define a Cartesian coordinate system centred on the galactic centre with the z direction oriented along the angular momentum vector of the galaxy.
+We determine the orientation of the angular momentum vector from the vector sum of angular momenta of cold dense gas (T $<$ 8000 K, $n > 1 \rm cm^{-3}$ ) in the inner 10 kpc, with respect to the galactic centre.
+We calculate the galactic centre from the mass distribution of the star particles using a shrinking sphere algorithm.\footnote{A 1 Mpc radius sphere was defined around the region of maximal gas density and the stellar centre of mass was calculated.
+This sphere was shrunk by a factor of 0.7 and the centre of mass was recalculated until it reached a radius of 10 kpc.
+The centring was repeated without shrinking until the centre converged to a stable value.} We determine the galactic velocity by calculating the mass-weighted velocity average of all-star and dark matter particles within 15 kpc of the galactic centre.